rawmind0/alpine-traefik/README.md

 ## Configuration

 This image runs [traefik][traefik] with monit.
+It is started with traefik user/group with 10001 uid/gid.

 Besides, you can customize the configuration in several ways:

 ### Default Configuration

 Traefic is installed with the default configuration and some parameters can be overrided with env variables:

-- TRAEFIK_HTTP_PORT=8080
-- TRAEFIK_HTTPS_PORT=8443
-- TRAEFIK_ADMIN_PORT=8000
+- TRAEFIK_ENTRYPOINTS='"http"' 				# Default entrypoints <'"http"' | "http","https"'>
+- TRAEFIK_HTTP_PORT=8080					# http port > 1024 due to run as non privileged user
+- TRAEFIK_HTTPS_PORT=8443					# https port > 1024 due to run as non privileged user
+- TRAEFIK_ADMIN_PORT=8000					# admin port > 1024 due to run as non privileged user
-- TRAEFIK_LOG_LEVEL="INFO"
+- TRAEFIK_LOG_LEVEL="INFO"					# Log level
+- TRAEFIK_SSL_PATH="/opt/traefik/certs"		# Path to search .key and .crt files

 ### Custom Configuration

 Traefik is installed under /opt/traefik and make use of /opt/traefik/etc/traefik.toml and /opt/traefik/etc/rules.toml.
-SSL certificates are located in /opt/traefik/certs using by default /opt/traefik/certs/traefik.key /opt/traefik/certs/traefik.crt

 You can edit or overwrite this files in order to customize your own configuration or certificates.

 You could also include FROM rawmind/alpine-traefik at the top of your Dockerfile, and add your custom config.

+### SSL Configuration

+Added SSL configuration.

+SSL certificates are located by default in /opt/traefik/certs.
+You need to provide .key AND .crt files to that directory, in order traefik gets automatically configured with ssl and with $TRAEFIK_ENTRYPOINTS='"http","https"'.

+If you put more that one key/crt files in the certs directory, traefik gets sni enabled and configured.
+You also could map you cert storage volume to traefik and mount it in $TRAEFIK_SSL_PATH value.

+You could also include FROM rawmind/alpine-traefik at the top of your Dockerfile, and add your custom ssl files.

 ### Rancher